Jose Trevino Player Props: Yankees vs. Blue Jays

-The New York Yankees and Jose Trevino, who went 1-for-4 with a double and three RBI last time out, take on Yusei Kikuchi and the Toronto Blue Jays at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees and Jose Trevino, who went 1-for-4 with a double and three RBI last time out, battle Alek Manoah and the Toronto Blue Jays at Yankee Stadium, Saturday at 1:05 PM ET.

-He racked up three RBI (going 1-for-4 with a double and a walk) in his most recent game against the Angels.
+He collected three RBI (going 1-for-4 with a double and a walk) in his previous game against the Angels.

 Jose Trevino Game Info & Props vs. the Blue Jays